gita/bhagavad-gita-graphql/README.md

 Documentation for this API is available here: [GraphiQL UI](https://gql.bhagavadgita.dev/graphiql)

+## How it works?

+We are using [PostGraphile](https://www.graphile.org/postgraphile/) to instantly spin up a GraphQL API from our PostgreSQL database.

 ## Projects

 Here is a list of interesting projects using this API.